suryatresna/dev-app/README.md

 	$ php artisan migrate --seed

-If you want to costumize design, install 'gulp' with 'npm'
+If you want to custumize design, install 'gulp' with 'npm'

 	$ npm install --global gulp